-D. Effective with the January 1, 2018 contract, pursuant to the Medicaid Managed Care Rule, based on the State's election, the Company may be required to calculate specific minimum loss ratios on the Medicaid line of business.
-The Company's actual medical loss ratios were in excess of the minimum requirements and, as a result, no minimum loss ratio liability was required as of December 31, 2019 and December 31, 2018, respectively.
+D. Pursuant to the Medicaid Managed Care Rule, based on the State's election the Company is required to maintain specific minimum loss ratios on the Medicaid line of business.
+The Company has no amounts accrued for Medicaid minimum loss ratio rebates as of December 31, 2020 and December 31, 2019, respectively.

-Pursuant to contractual requirements, the Company is required to maintain a specific MLR on its MyCare Ohio population.
-The Company's actual medical loss ratios for MyCare Ohio were in excess of the minimum requirement and, as a result, no MLR liability was required as of December 31, 2019 and December 31, 2018.
-Effective January 1, 2018, the Company is no longer subject to a specific MLR on its Expansion population.
-No minimum loss ratio liability was required as of December 31, 2019 and December 31, 2018, respectively.
+Pursuant to the Medicaid Managed Care Rule, based on the State's election and state contractual minimum loss ratio requirements, the Company is required to maintain specific minimum loss ratios on its MyCare Ohio population.
+The Company's actual medical loss ratios for the MyCare Ohio were in excess of the minimum requirements and as a result, no minimum loss ratio liability was required as of December 31, 2020 and December 31, 2019, respectively.